haoshengwu/pex2024/_posts/2024-08-01-Installation.md

 ---
 title: Installation
-author: Haosheng Wu and Yilin Wang
+author: Haosheng Wu
 date: 2024-08-01
 category: Jekyll
 layout: post
 ---

 In this workshop, we will use [Jupyter Notebook](https://jupyter.org/) as the interface to do the exercises.
 All the necessary materials (exercises, simulation data, numerical tools etc.) are already contained in a [Docker image](https://www.docker.com).
 The docker image contains everything, including the code, runtime, libraries, environment variables, configuration files, and dependencies.
-We use [VScode](https://code.visualstudio.com/) to acess the docker container which is a running instance of a docker image.
+We use the Browser to acess the docker container which is a running instance of a docker image.

 You may have a question that Why do we use this format for the workshop?
 The answer is: